Littlebredy: History

 During the 19th century the Williams family—headed by four successive Roberts who all became members of parliament—made substantial changes to the estate.
 The architects Peter Frederick Robinson and then Benjamin Ferrey were employed.
 Bridehead House was extended and altered by Robinson in 1830–33, then extended further by Ferrey a few years later.
 The River Bride was dammed near its source to create a lake as part of landscaping around the house.
 Ferrey also designed new cottages to form an estate village and provided plans for restoring the parish church, including adding a spire to its 14th-century tower.
 Some Jacobean buildings in the village were also changed around this time, being reworked into a Gothic farmyard or stable block.
 Ferrey's plan for the church—which involved virtually rebuilding it—was implemented in 1847 under the supervision of the third Robert Williams' brother-in-law, Arthur Acland, who also had an architectural input.

 In the churchyard is a memorial to Frederic Wallis, Bishop of Wellington, New Zealand, who married into the Williams family.
 It is made from the wood of a tree sent specially from New Zealand.

+In 2024 the Williams family put the estate, which includes the 32 houses in the village, up for sale.
+In 2025 it was sold to unknown buyers.
+The new owners terminated the previous public access to the lake and waterfall on Bridehead Estate.
+In June 2025 it was reported by the journalist and activist George Monbiot that the new owners had served notice of eviction on the tenants of all the houses in the village.
+However, the new owners, Belport Limited, stated that they intend to reopen access to the closed area after certain issues are addressed following works, and denied that they plan to evict tenants from properties on the estate.

 Government

-Littlebredy is in the West Dorset parliamentary constituency and is currently represented in the House of Commons by Chris Loder, who succeeded Oliver Letwin in 2019.
+For elections to the British House of Commons, Littlebredy is in the West Dorset parliamentary constituency.

+At the upper tier of local government, Littlebredy is the Dorset unitary authority area.
+For elections to Dorset Council, it is in the Chesil Bank electoral ward.

-In local government, Dorset Council is responsible for all local services including social services, public transport, police and fire services, Trading Standards, strategic planning, planning decisions and building control, local roads, environmental health, refuse collection and recycling.
-Littlebredy currently does not have a parish council (the lowest tier of local government), but it does have parish meetings.
+At the lower tier, Littlebredy is a civil parish.
+It does not have a parish council, but it does have parish meetings.

 Geography

 Littlebredy village is sited between 85 and 110 metres above sea-level at the head of the small River Bride, surrounded by wooded chalk hills of the Dorset Downs.
 It is 6.5 mi west of the county town Dorchester, 8 mi east of Bridport, 8 mi northwest of Weymouth and 3.5 mi north of the English Channel.
 The nearest railway stations are Maiden Newton, Dorchester West, Dorchester South, Upwey and Weymouth, which are all within a direct radius of 8.5 mi.
 The nearest main road is the A35 trunk road approximately 1 mi to the north.
-All of Littlebredy parish lies within the Dorset Area of Outstanding Natural Beauty.
+All of Littlebredy parish lies within the Dorset National Landscape area.